ffloof/GnomethuluChessEngine/README.md

  - Create mate search system, garbage collect nodes

 #### Improve time manager
+ - Make engine auto play a move if its clearly the best move by a wide margin by n nodes
  - Factor in other players time into time to move
  - Play with reaching a node target
  - Make engine not choose moves only considered last minute (minimum % of recent nodes?)